- Does the library close for inclement weather?

 Do you accept donations?

-Yes, if the items are in good condition we will accept them.
+Yes, if the items are in good condition we will accept a maximum of 2 boxes.
 Items that cannot be added to the collection will be put on the book sale table.
-Please call the library at 458-9274 or click here for further information.
 All donated items should be brought to the staff entrance at the back of the library.
 If no one is available when you ring the doorbell, please bring the donations to the Circulation Desk.
 Call the library at 518-458-9274 if you need assistance bringing the books inside.
 GUIDELINES

 What do I need to do to present a program at the library?

-Click here for Stedman Room policy information.
-For information about availability and procedure, please contact Greg Rucinski in the Outreach/Programs office by calling the library at 458-9274.
+Please refer to the MEETING & PROGRAM SPACES page for more information and the application.
+You may also contact Greg Rucinski in the Outreach/Programs office by calling the library at 518-458-9274.

 What can you tell me about the art displays at your library?

-Local artists present a different exhibit each month.
+Local artists present a different EXHIBIT each month.
 A price list is available in the Stedman Room for each exhibit.
-Artists interested in scheduling a show should contact Greg Rucinski in the Outreach/Programs office by calling the library at 458-9274.
+Artists interested in scheduling a show should contact Greg Rucinski in the Outreach/Programs office by calling the library at 518-458-9274.

 Does the library engage in social media?

 Yes.
 The library currently posts information and interacts with patrons and users on Facebook.
-The library’s social media guidelines are located here.
+SOCIAL MEDIA GUIDELINES